-When an investigation determines that bullying occurred, the principal/designee shall will explain the consequences in a non-hostile manner, and shall will impose any consequence immediately and consistently.
-The principal/designee-shall will keep communicating and working with all parties involved until the situation is resolved.
+When an investigation determines that bullying occurred, the principal building report taker/designee will explain the consequences in a non-hostile manner, and will impose any consequence immediately and consistently.
+The principal building report taker/designee will keep communicating and working with all parties involved until the situation is resolved.
 Some key indicators of resolution include: